Payrolled Important Information

 - Cell Phones must always be turned off during work hours.
 In addition, some organizations do not permit cell phones to be brought into their facilities.
 Should you be assigned to an organization that does not permit cell phones on their Premises, and you take public transportation which makes it difficult for you to comply, check with your supervisor to determine if there are provisions for employees to check cell phones at the door.

 - You may not disclose to any unauthorized party confidential information of the Company or client and should exercise reasonable care to avoid inadvertent disclosure of such confidential information when transferring data.
-You should take into account the sensitivity of the information.
+You should consider the sensitivity of the information.

 - Your statements and actions reflect upon the Company and or Client, even when you make clear that you do not speak for the Company and or Client.
-Accordingly, personnel should at all times avoid conduct that might be viewed as unprofessional.
+Accordingly, personnel should always avoid conduct that might be viewed as unprofessional.

 Confidential Client Information